Tinea Unguium treatment, a natural cure? A home remedy and suggestions that

 A natural tinea unguium cure?
 The

 medical establishment would be quite surprised

 Is there a natural home remedy for tinea unguium that really works?
-Yes, there is.
-I have personal experience with this natural toe nail fungus treatment and I can vouch for it.
-Modern medicine may not be aware that there is a natural cure for tinea unguium infection.
+There is a partial cure / treatment.
+Modern medicine may not be aware that there is a partial natural cure for tinea unguium infection.
 It mostly involves soaking the toes in magnesium sulfate, and following several important suggestions.
 And, amazingly, the total cost for this home remedy for tinea unguium cure is less than 100 dollars.
 However, it takes a lot of time and commitment to get rid of the tinea unguium.

 Natural nail fungus cure?
 Not really but a treatment that

 I have come across a natural tinea unguium treatment that helps reduce the severity.
 This treatment is inexpensive and effective, but takes time.
 Follow all of these suggestions if you wish to get rid of your tinea unguium infection.
 For up to date, additional information on this topic, see toe nail fungus web page which is revised more frequently with additional details and specific suggestions.

 Go the the grocery store and buy a large bag of Epsom salts, also known as magnesium sulfate.
 Also buy a nail filer.